Here are three routes to interest-free money that won't be found in the 'loans' section of your bank!

 Here, we're going to highlight three good ways of getting interest-free cash.
 We'll also outline the pitfalls you need to watch out for – so your 'free' money doesn't drag you deeper into the financial mire.

 By the way, if you've been hunting through the personal loans section of your bank, you won't have found these options.
 In fact, providers don't label them as 'loans' at all!

 Some current accounts have a 0% interest overdraft facility included in the package.

 How much can I borrow?
 It depends on the account you go for and your personal circumstances.

 Nationwide gives an example of £1,200 on its FlexDirect account, which charges no interest at all and no fees for the first 12 months.

-With the Santander Everyday account, you can get the same interest-free overdraft of up to £1,200 for four months but you don’t have to pay the £2 monthly fee and you won’t earn cashback.
+With the Santander Everyday account, you can get the same fee-free overdraft for four months but you don’t have to pay the £2 monthly fee and you won’t earn cashback.

-After four months, both accounts will apply a 'usage fee' of £1 a day capped at 20 days or up to £20 a month.
+After four months, both accounts will apply a 'usage fee' of £1 a day.

 Alternatively you can get a £500 overdraft from First Direct with its 1st Account, of which the first £250 is absolutely interest-free.